Semi-parametric inference based on adaptively collected data: Main results

 A simple case is when the nuisance function is linear, i.e., $\TrueFunPar(\Nuisance)=\inprod{\Nuisance}{\TrueNuisancePar}$ for some $\TrueNuisancePar\in\NuisancePar$, and $\NuisanceSpace$ is a bounded set in $\R^{\NuisanceDim}$.
 In this case, the assumptions from Section~\ref{sec:standard-glm-assumption} hold if there exist $M_{\NuisancePar},D_{x}>0$ such that $\sup_{\NuisancePar\in\NuisanceSpace}\|\NuisancePar\|_2\leq M_{\NuisancePar}$ and $\|(\iRegressor^\top, \iNuisance^\top)^\top\|_2\leq D_{x}$.
 Moreover, Assumption~\ref{assn-glm-nuisance-est} is satisfied if in addition we have an estimator $\EstNuisancePar\in\NuisanceSpace$ such that $\|\EstNuisancePar - \TrueNuisancePar\|_2=\liloh_p(\Numobs^{-1/4})$.

-Similar to the partial linear model discussed in~\Cref{sec:partial_linear}, ~\Cref{thm:glm_new1_temp} allows us to construct a confidence region for the parameter vector $\TrueTargetPar$ via a $\chi^2-$ test.
-Also, if the weighted matrix on the L.H.S. of equation~\eqref{eq:glm_asym_norm0_temp} converges, then $\sqrt{\NumIndexTwo}(\SoluTargetPar - \TrueTargetPar)$ is asymptotically normal, and we can construct a confidence region (interval) for any subset of the parameter vector $\TrueTargetPar$.
-In absence of such convergence, we cannot obtain a confidence interval for fixed directions of $\TrueTargetPar$, i.e., $ \inprod{\OneDirect}{ \TrueTargetPar}$; see Section 3.2.2 in the paper~\cite{khamaru2021near} for a detailed argument.
+Similar to the partial linear model discussed in Section~\ref{sec:partial_linear}, we can adaptively estimate the nuisance function $\TrueFunPar$ to achieve better sample efficiency.
+Also, Theorem~\ref{thm:glm_new1_temp} allows us to construct a confidence region for the parameter vector $\TrueTargetPar$ via a $\chi^2-$ test.
+Moreover, if the weighted matrix on the L.H.S. of equation~\eqref{eq:glm_asym_norm0_temp} converges, then $\sqrt{\NumIndexTwo}(\SoluTargetPar - \TrueTargetPar)$ is asymptotically normal, and we can construct a confidence region (interval) for any subset of the parameter vector $\TrueTargetPar$.
+In absence of such convergence, it becomes challenging to construct confidence regions for fixed directions of $\TrueTargetPar$, i.e., $ \inprod{\OneDirect}{ \TrueTargetPar}$ in general, without relying on any additional assumption (e.g., a strong Gaussian approximation version of~equation~\ref{eq:glm_asym_norm0_temp}); see Section 3.2.2 in the paper~\cite{khamaru2021near} for a detailed argument.

 Nonetheless, we can provide an asymptotically normal estimate for $ \inprod{\OneDirect}{\TrueTargetPar}$ using a variant of the estimator discussed in this section.
-Interestingly, when we are interested only in confidence intervals for $ \inprod{\OneDirect}{\TrueTargetPar}$ for a fixed direction $\OneDirect$, we can weaken the conditions of~\Cref{thm:glm_new1_temp}.
+Interestingly, when we are interested only in confidence intervals for $ \inprod{\OneDirect}{\TrueTargetPar}$ for a fixed direction $\OneDirect$, we can weaken the conditions of Theorem~\ref{thm:glm_new1_temp}.
 We discuss the conditions in details in our next section.